hammerheim-game/hammerheim-rules/8-scenarios.md

 can the warband who captured the Hero deny the Rescue Mission.
 Terrain
 This scenario takes place in the Defending player's base.
-This can be their headquarters within Mordheim or simply the few ruined buildings that they have chosen to sleep in for the night.
+This can be their headquarters within Hammerheim or simply the few ruined buildings that they have chosen to sleep in for the night.
 In any case the Defending player is the one who captured the warband member in question.
 They may set up the map as they please, with a central